Betrayal (British TV series)

-Betrayal is an upcoming ITV television drama series set in the world of espionage.
-It is written by playwright David Eldridge and is starring Shaun Evans, Romola Garai, Gamba Cole, Zahra Ahmadi, Nikki Amuka-Bird and Omid Djalili.
+Betrayal is a 2026 British television drama series set in the world of espionage.
+It was directed by Julian Jarrold and stars Shaun Evans, Romola Garai, Gamba Cole, Zahra Ahmadi, Nikki Amuka-Bird and Omid Djalili.
+It was written by David Eldridge and produced by Mammoth Screen for ITV.

 Premise

 A British agent working for MI5 detects a threat to national security.